theonlyladybug/feature-circuits/README.md

 ```
 pip install -r requirements.txt
 ```
+Note: Need to install exactly nnsight==0.2.9, version 0.3.0 will have errors.
+I have changed this in requirements.txt.

 You will also need to clone the [dictionary learning repository](https://github.com/saprmarks/dictionary_learning).
 Run this command from the root directory of this repository to get that code:
 ```